Assembling characters

 The second method of creating a character using the assembler is by using an NFT.
 This method allows you to take the update authority of an NFT and create a new Honeycomb character from it.

 You'll still need to follow steps 1 through 4 above.
-Then you can proceed with the following steps.
+Aferwards, it's a two-step process:

 Populating an assembleable character will create a new character in an ejected state.
 This means that the character will be created, but it will not be usable (yet).